vjcitn/nicheR/README.md

 # nicheR

-nicheR is an attempt at "pure R" nicheformer
+nicheR is an attempt at "pure R" nicheformer.
+See [theislab github](https://github.com/theislab/nicheformer) for the python code base.
+See also the [preprint](https://www.biorxiv.org/content/10.1101/2024.04.15.589472v2) by Schaar et al.

 - use R 4.6 if possible